Fei Xiaotong

 Fei Xiaotong or Fei Hsiao-tung (November 2, 1910 – April 24, 2005) was a Chinese anthropologist and sociologist.
 He was a pioneering researcher and professor of sociology and anthropology; he was also noted for his studies of China's ethnic groups as well as a social activist.
 Starting in the late 1930s, he and his colleagues established Chinese sociology and his works were instrumental in laying a foundation for the development of sociological and anthropological studies in China, as well as in introducing social and cultural phenomena of China to the international community.
 His last post before his death in 2005 was as Professor of Sociology at Peking University.

 Early years

-Fei Xiaotong was born in Wujiang County of Jiangsu province in China on November 2, 1910.
+Fei Xiaotong was born in Wujiang County of Suzhou on November 2, 1910.
 His world was one plagued with political corruption and abject poverty.
 He grew up in a gentry but yet not wealthy family.
 His father, Fei Pu'an (费朴安) was educated in the Chinese classics, earned a shengyuan civil service degree, studied in Japan, and founded a middle school.
 Fei's mother, Yang Renlan (杨纫兰), the Christian daughter of a government official and also highly educated for her time, established a nursery school in Wujiang which Fei attended.
 Her brothers include Chinese politician Yang Qianli (father of Hong Kong director and lyricwriter Evan Yang), Architect Yang Xiliu (S. J. Young), Chinese-American animator Cy Young, and entrepreneur Yang Xiren.